New Americans in West Virginia

 - West Virginia’s 899 Latino-owned businesses had sales and receipts of $176.6 million and employed 1,430 people in 2007, the last year for which data is available.
 The state’s 1,526 Asian-owned businesses had sales and receipts of $546.2 million and employed 4,251 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants contribute to West Virginia’s economy as workers.
+Immigrants contribute to West Virginia’s economy as workers and taxpayers.

 - Immigrants comprised 1.8% of the state’s workforce in 2013 (or 15,021 workers), according to the U.S. Census Bureau.

 Unauthorized immigrants contribute to West Virginia’s economy as workers.

-- Unauthorized immigrants comprised less than 0.5% of the state’s workforce (or under 10,000 workers) in 2010, according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 0.2% of the state’s workforce (or under 5,000 workers) in 2012, according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from West Virginia, the state would lose $26.6 million in economic activity, $11.8 million in gross state product, and approximately 180 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.